rjzupkoii/PSU-CIDD-Malaria-Simulation/README.md

 ## Releases

+### Version 4.1.3

+The version 4.1.3 release is focued on adding new features needed for research:

+1. Add the relevent classes and evnets needed for the RAPT protocol.

 ### Version 4.1.2

 The version 4.1.2 release is focused on bug fixes and adding new features needed for research: